Get a Quote

 • Sensitive to humidity during manufacturing (solved by BF-EssE’s low-RH filling).

-Ideal for: pre-workouts, electrolytes, creatine blends, protein fortification, and botanical recovery formulas.
+pre-workouts, electrolytes, creatine blends, protein fortification, and botanical recovery formulas.

 Advantages: